How to Write a Dissertation Literature Review – Steps & Tips

 Sometimes, you might be designated a literature review as a separate assignment.
 Regardless of whether you need to write a literature review for your dissertation or as a standalone project, some general guidelines for conducting literature will remain unchanged.

 Here are the steps you need to take to write the literature review for a dissertation if you cannot write the literature review.

-The first step you would need to take when writing your dissertation or thesis is to choose a relevant, interesting and manageable research topic.
-Once a topic has been selected, you can proceed to begin searching for relevant academic sources.
+The first seed to take when writing your dissertation or thesis is to choose a fascinating and manageable research topic.
+Once a topic has been selected, you can begin searching for relevant academic sources.

 Literature Review Research Question